 In some cases, conditions are put on the access to water.
-In Malawi for example, it has been reported that the village of Kalambule had no access to water and had to walk for hours along a remote route.
+In Malawi for example, it has been reported that the village of Kalambule had no access to water and women had to walk for hours along a remote route.
 The keeper of the water well only approved the women to come at night and they were only allowed one helping of water per household.

 Forgotten Women delivered wells of dignity for the women of Kalambule which also gave access to all the neighbouring villages.
 As the well was being made, the women danced out of joy and gratitude because their hardship was coming to an end.

 The team encourages local women and children from the villages to get involved in the build of the well, which in turn will provide ownership, care and gratitude.

 2- Stops life threatening illness associated with drinking dirty water

 3- Empowers women by making free time available to pursue livelihood

 4- Enables girls access to education rather than spending hours fetching water

 5- Gives women & girls freedom of safe movement

 6- Enables communities to yield better crops

 7- Water is made available to all communities without conditions for generations to come